 A college transcript is a record of the student's academic progress including courses, credits, grades, major(s), minor(s), and honors earned at Lakeland College and credits accepted in transfer from other schools.
 In accord with the Rights and Privacy Act, transcripts are considered confidential and will not be released to a third party, other than authorized Lakeland College personnel, without the written permission of the student.
-Requests for transcripts should be presented, in writing, to the Office of the Registrar, giving notice of at least one week.
-All transcript requests must include the student's signature, Lakeland College Student ID number or social security number, and name when attending Lakeland College.
-The cost of each transcript is \$5.00.
-An additional \$5.00 will be assessed for short notice of two days or less.
-The charge for faxed transcripts is \$10.00.
-Upon written request, each Lakeland College graduate will be provided with one transcript at no charge.
+Requests for transcripts should be made online at www.lakeland.edu or presented, in writing, to the Office of the Registrar, giving notice of at least one week.
+All transcript requests must include the student's signature, Lakeland College.
+The cost of each transcript is \$8.00.
+An additional \$2.00 will be assessed for short notice of two days or less.
 Please note that all financial obligations to the college, including the full payment of all fines, must be arranged to the satisfaction of the Manager of Student Accounts before transcripts will be released or sent.

 Lakeland College makes available to the public, upon request, all consumer information required by the United States Office of Education.
 Consumer information includes, but is not necessarily limited to, the following: academic programs, academic progress requirements, career planning services, educational costs, financial aid, job placement outcomes, and student retention.
 This information is available from the Office of the Registrar.
 Lakeland College ensures student access to official college records and placement files and maintains the confidentiality of personally identifiable information in accord with federal law.